0

 • Access to the World Unite!
 Knowledge Base with preparation materials tailored to your location and activity, including cultural preparation

-• Pre-departure orientation via Zoom with other participants
+• Pre-departure orientation via video call with other participants

 • Transfers to/from Kilimanjaro International Airport (JRO) on arrival and departure